 #1 – We Save Money With Distributed Teams

 Is cost savings driving your team staffing strategy?
-Do you live the rest of your life like that?
+Is this consistent with the way you make other decisions?

 #2 – Getting the Talent to Co-Locate